ozakary/data-C60_ML/nep-ml_dataset/README.md

 ---

-This document describes the preparation of datasets for training the MLIP-1 NEP3 architecture.
+This document describes the dataset preparation for the training of MLIP-1 NEP3 architecture.
+Similar procedure is applied to prepare the datasets for the MLIP-2 and MLIP-3 models.

 ## Directory Contents

-The `DFT-1` directory contains the processed data files necessary for training machine learning models to predict energy and forces from molecular structures.
-The dataset contains C<sub>60</sub> fullerene structures and their corresponding energy and force components (as well as magnetic shielding tensor, which will be ignored for now) acting on each atom calculated using `TURBOMOLE`.
+The `DFT-1_dataset` directory in the [IDA repository](https://github.com/ozakary/data-NMR-ML_C60) contains the data files necessary for training machine learning models to predict energy and forces from molecular structures.
+The dataset contains C<sub>60</sub> fullerene structures and their corresponding energy and force components acting on each atom calculated using `TURBOMOLE`.

 ## Dataset Files